dionyysus/dionyysus/README.md

 </div>

 # About Me
-- 👩🏻‍💻 I'm an information systems engineering student
 - 🌱 I’m currently learning Swift Language
-- 🔭 Web Development intern at The Walking Parrot
+- 💻 Web Development intern at The Walking Parrot

 <!--
 **dionyysus/dionyysus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.